zhaoyu-li/DL4TP/README.md

    *Liu, Chengwu and Shen, Jianhao and Xin, Huajian and Liu, Zhengying and Yuan, Ye and Wang, Haiming and Ju, Wei and Zheng, Chuanyang and Yin, Yichun and Li, Lin and Zhang, Ming Zhang and Liu, Qun*

-1. **FormalGeo: The First Step Toward Human-like IMO-level Geometric Automated Reasoning** `arXiv 2023` [[paper]](https://arxiv.org/pdf/2310.18021.pdf) [geometry]

-   *Zhang, Xiaokai and Zhu, Na and He, Yiming and Zou, Jia and Huang, Qike and Jin, Xiaoxiao and Guo, Yanjun and Mao, Chenyang and Li, Yang and Zhu, Zhe and Yue, Dengfeng and Zhu, Fangzhen and Wang, Yifan and Huang, Yiwen and Wang, Runan and Qin, Cheng and Zeng, Zhenbing and Xie, Shaorong and Luo, Xiangfeng and Leng, Tuo*

 1. **Llemma: An Open Language Model for Mathematics** `ICLR 2024` [[paper]](https://arxiv.org/pdf/2310.10631.pdf) [pretraining]

    *Azerbayev, Zhangir and Schoelkopf, Hailey and Paster, Keiran and Santos, Marco Dos and McAleer, Stephen and Jiang, Albert Q and Deng, Jia and Biderman, Stella and Welleck, Sean*